frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 Stupid.

 He remembered how he’d done it in the predawn hours, foolish and fevered from insomnia.
-Too proud to leave well enough alone, too tired to try gently.
+Too proud for patience, too tired for care.
 He’d dropped his walking stick under the chest and levered it an inch at a time, breath hitching all the while.
-Cleverness, he reminded himself, was often late to arrive.
-Folly on the other hand?
-Well, folly rarely missed an invitation.

-Then the trapdoor.
-The cellar yawning beneath.
+Then the trapdoor and the cellar yawning beneath.
 A dark windless place meant for secrets.
 He’d opened it with both hands and let the chest drop.
 Just like that.
 A clean, heavy fall.

 The sound should’ve thundered, but it didn’t.
 The Waystone swallowed it whole.
 It ate noise the way stone eats heat.
 What should have been a crash became something worse.
-A silence too deep to be echoed.
+A silence too deep to echo.

 He’d stared after it for a time before following.
 Listening for anything.
 Waiting, maybe, for something to answer back.
 But the dark only answered with more dark.